 The City is dedicated to providing meaningful recreation opportunities for participants experiencing disability through both adapted and integrated program options.

-Inclusion Services
+Inclusion Services | Partners in Recreation

 There is an additional cost and separate registration required for inclusion one-to-one support staff.
-Participants must register in one-to-one support in advance to ensure that support staff provided by the city are available.
+Participants must register in one-to-one support in advance to ensure that support staff provided by the City are available.

 To register for one-to-one support, please follow these steps: